CSCfi/Kielipankki-utilities/docs/howto_license_page.md

 # Creating a license page in the portal
-A resource with restricted access rights (ACA or RES) needs to have a separate license page in the portal.
+If adding a new version of an existing resource group, check if the previously existing license page (or one of them) covers the new resource version.
+If so, you can just insert the details of the new resource to the license page.
+Otherwise, you need to create a new license page in the portal.
 This page always has to be created in two language variants; in English and in Finnish.
 The pages both need a PID (instructions on [how to request a PID](howto_request_pid.md)).
 From the META-SHARE record of this resource at least the English license page has to be referred to via its PID.

 In order to create a license page in the portal, login at [kielipankki.fi/wp-admin](https://www.kielipankki.fi/wp-admin/).
 A VPN connection to the university is required.
 On Windows, you can use OpenVPNGUI -> Connect -> "hy". ("hu-tun" is not enough as it uses VPN only for University services).

-License pages (and portal pages in general) can be created from scratch or using an existing page as a starting point.
+License pages (and portal pages in general) can be created from scratch or using an existing page as a starting point (see also [How to create a license page in the portal](https://www.kielipankki.fi/intra/creating-license-pages/))

 From scratch, if the license is included in the "standard" CLARIN PUB/ACA/RES licenses: